How to Create a Sales Sheet

 Add benefit-oriented visuals

 This is where your sales sheet can truly show its power.
-On a regular sales call or meeting, you would probably mention features of your product, drop all those big numbers and list various benefits; but would they really stick on people’s mind to make a lasting impression?
+On a regular sales call or meeting, you would probably mention features of your product, drop all those big numbers and list various benefits.
+Would they really stick in people’s minds to make a lasting impression?

-On your sales sheet, you will have a chance to “visualize” what your product does; and scientifically proven, your chances of being remembered will be higher when using visual cues.
+On your sales sheet, “visualize” what your product does; your chances of being remembered will be higher when you use visual cues.
 To be able to do this successfully, take advantage of graphs, charts and images.
 Let them do the sales for you.
 When showcasing images of features, try to relate the benefit this feature provides.

 Back your benefits up with testimonials

-When it comes to sales and marketing, no other efforts will outrank the effect your user testimonials and reviews have on potential customers’ purchasing decision.
+When it comes to sales and marketing, no other efforts will outrank the effect your user testimonials and reviews have on potential customers’ purchasing decisions.
 If you’ve already built long-term relationships with some of your customers, that’s great.
 This is exactly where you want to use their positive reviews and feedback about your product or service to build trust around your brand.
 Utilize professional testimonials that align with your benefits and value proposition to have the greatest effect.

 Modify the footer

-Now that you have nicely described your idea, outlined why it is the solution to a specific problem and given reader a clear visual of your product or service, you need a call to action.
+You need a call to action now that you’ve nicely explained your idea, outlined why it’s the solution to a specific problem, and provided the reader with a clear visual of your product or service.
 Think about what you want the reader to do when they’re done reading your sales sheet.
 If it’s a product, the most obvious CTA is to get in touch to make a purchase.
-If your sales sheet is highlighting a service, you may have reader visited your website for more information, signup for your newsletter or join a demo.
+If your sales sheet highlights a service, readers may visit your website for more information, sign up for your newsletter, or attend a demo.